 - Keep your bike in great shape.
 Ensure that your bike is in top condition whenever you ride.
 By having it tested and maintained by an expert, you can avoid accidents from equipment malfunction.
 You could also have a professional assess the bicycle’s fit.
-A bike that isn’t the appropriate size for you might pose a safety problem and cause pains and aches.
+A bike that isn’t the appropriate size for you might pose a safety problem and cause pain and aches.
 A wider saddle will also support you to stay more comfortable.

 - Stay cautious.
 Each cyclist should adhere to the rules of the road and ensure to look out for obstacles and drivers.
 However, in case your vision has worsened with age, you may need to take extra precautions.
-You could visit your eye doctor often, and use contacts or glasses if you want to enhance your vision.
+You could visit your eye doctor often and use contacts or glasses if you want to enhance your vision.

-All the bicycles covered in this post are what we classify as the safe bikes for seniors nowadays.
+All the bicycles covered in this post are what we classify as safe bikes for seniors nowadays.
 They have had the most mentions and reviews this year.
 All the reviews provided are based on what our testers have said concerning the bikes – depending on their requirements.
-You may have a different experience from your bike.
+You may have a different experience with your bike.